easybuilders/easybuild-tutorial/docs/2021-lust/cray/introduction.md

 ## Documentation

 [Cray Pubs](https://pubs.cray.com) is the documentation portal of HPE/Cray.
+Documentation on the Cray Programming Environment (PE) can be found under the [PE-Tile](https://pubs.cray.com/category/pe-tile).

 The GitHub project [PE-Cray](https://github.com/PE-Cray) provides additional documentation:
 - whitepapers are available at https://github.com/PE-Cray/whitepapers

-Documentation on the Cray Programming Environment (PE) can be found under https://pubs.cray.com/category/pe-tile.

 ---